 which file has OCR location in the filesystem? or How do you identify the OCR file location?

 Check /var/opt/oracle/ocr.loc or /etc/ocr.loc or /ete/oracle/ocr.loc

 or u can use

-How do we take backup of OCR file? and how do we check the backups available
+How do we take a backup of the OCR file? and how do we check the backups available?

-Oracle has provided utility called ocrconfig for performing the backups of the Oracle cluster registry files.
+- Oracle has provided a utility called ocrconfig for performing the backups of the Oracle cluster registry files.

-You can on demand backup using the below command
+- You can do an on-demand backup using the below command

 $cp -p -R /u01/app/crs/cdata /u02/crs_backup/ocrbackup/RAC1